jrhuecke/Game-Engines-Scene/README.txt

 cozy vibe.
 The main character in  the scene is the blue jay that is chilling on the bed.
 Birds are super cool.

-Video showcases the scene here: https://youtu.be/4t-02Pf3G7s
+Video showcasing the scene here: https://youtu.be/4t-02Pf3G7s

 Objects:
 WALLS/CEILING/FLOOR: